wp-plugins/syrinx-slideshow/readme.txt

 3. screenshot-3.jpg

 == Changelog ==
+= 1.0.16 =
+* Another minor fix for leaving code commented out from version 1.0.14.

 = 1.0.15 =
 * Fixed bug introduced in 1.0.14 that prevented the slideshow list from showing properly in the admin page.